pmiller2022/prawn_digital_output_labscript/README.md

 # Prawn Digital Output Labscript Driver

-# This is an old, archived repository where this code was originally developed: to use current version visit the Labscript repository and use the Labscript docs
+# This is an old, archived repository where this code was originally developed: visit the Labscript repository and use the Labscript docs

 Labscript Repo: https://github.com/labscript-suite/labscript-devices

 Documentation: https://docs.labscriptsuite.org/projects/labscript-devices/en/latest/devices/prawndo/